 The capability to access a downstream cluster without Rancher depends on the type of cluster and the way that the cluster was created.
 To summarize:

-- Imported clusters: The cluster will be unaffected and you can access the cluster using the same methods that you did before the cluster was imported into Rancher.
+- Registered clusters: The cluster will be unaffected and you can access the cluster using the same methods that you did before the cluster was registered into Rancher.

 - Hosted Kubernetes clusters: If you created the cluster in a cloud-hosted Kubernetes provider such as EKS, GKE, or AKS, you can continue to manage the cluster using your provider's cloud credentials.